-On 15 April 2014, the Australian Government announced that the Commonwealth-owned land at Badgerys Creek would be the site for a Western Sydney airport.
+On 15 April 2014 the Australian Government announced that Commonwealth-owned land at Badgerys Creek would be the site for a Western Sydney airport.
 The proposed airport would cater for ongoing growth in demand for air travel, particularly in the rapidly expanding Western Sydney region.
-The airport site was selected following extensive studies completed over a number of decades and culminating in the release of the Joint Study on Aviation Capacity in the Sydney Region (Department of Infrastructure and Transport 2012), referred to as the Joint Study in March 2012 and A Study of Wilton and RAAF Base Richmond for Civil Aviation Operations (Department of Infrastructure and Transport 2013) in April 2013.
+The airport site was selected following extensive studies completed over a number of decades and culminating in the release of the Joint Study on Aviation Capacity in the Sydney Region (Department of Infrastructure and Transport 2012), referred to as the 'Joint Study' in March 2012 and A Study of Wilton and RAAF Base Richmond for Civil Aviation Operations (DIRD 2013) in April 2013.

 The proposed airport is planned to be operational by the mid-2020s.
-It would service both domestic and international markets and development would be staged in response to ongoing growth in aviation demand.
-A revised draft Airport Plan has been prepared in accordance with the requirements of the Airports Act 1996 (the Airports Act), setting out the Australian Government's requirements for the initial airport development.
+It would service both domestic and international markets and development will be staged in response to ongoing growth in aviation demand.
+A draft Airport Plan has been developed in accordance with the requirements of the Airports Act 1996 (the Airports Act), setting out the Australian Government's requirements for the initial airport development.

-The revised draft Airport Plan sets out details of the initial development for which authorisation is being sought (referred to as Stage 1).
-The Stage 1 development would include a single 3,700 metre runway on a north-east/south-west orientation and aviation support facilities for an operational capacity of approximately 10 million passengers annually, as well as freight traffic.
-Stage 1 is designed to cater for the predicted demand for five years following services commencing.
+The draft Airport Plan sets out details of the initial development for which authorisation is being sought (referred to as Stage 1).
+The Stage 1 development is intended to establish the proposed airport with a single 3,700 metre runway on a north-east/south-west orientation and aviation support facilities to provide an operational capacity of 10 million passengers annually as well as freight traffic.
+Stage 1 is designed to cater for the predicted demand for five years following opening around 2025 until around 2030.

-The revised draft Airport Plan also refers to the potential long term development of the proposed airport.
-As demand increases beyond approximately 10 million annual passengers, additional aviation infrastructure and aviation support precincts will be developed to add capacity.
+The draft Airport Plan also refers to the potential long term development of the proposed airport.
+As demand increases beyond 10 million annual passengers, additional aviation infrastructure and aviation support precincts would add capacity to meet growing aviation demand.
 Incremental development of the proposed airport would continue as additional taxiways, aprons, terminals and support facilities are developed.

-The proposed airport may ultimately expand to have a second parallel runway on a north-east/south-west orientation and supporting facilities, increasing aviation capacity to approximately 82 million passengers annually.
-The need for a second runway will be expected when the operational capacity approaches 37 million annual passengers, which is forecast to occur around 2050.
-The long term passenger capacity of approximately 82 million annual passengers is forecast to occur around 2063.
+It is anticipated the proposed airport may ultimately expand to have a second parallel runway on a north-east/south-west orientation and supporting facilities, increasing aviation capacity to approximately 82 million passengers annually.
+The need for a second runway will be triggered when the operational capacity approaches 37 million annual passengers which is forecast to occur by around 2050.
+The long term passenger capacity of approximately 82 million annual passengers is forecast to occur by around 2063.

-This Environmental Impact Statement (EIS) has been prepared in accordance with the Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act) and will inform the determination of the Airport Plan.
+This Environmental Impact Statement (EIS) has been prepared in accordance with the Environment Protection and Biodiversity Conservation Act 1999.
+This EIS will inform the determination of the Airport Plan.

-The Airport Plan, once determined, would authorise the Stage 1 development encompassing the initial design, construction and operation of the proposed airport to an annual operational capacity of 10 million passengers.
-This EIS provides a detailed consideration of likely environmental impacts arising from the Stage 1 development based upon clearly defined design and operational parameters described in the revised draft Airport Plan.
+Determination of the Airport Plan would authorise the Stage 1 development encompassing the initial design, construction and operation of the proposed airport.
+The EIS provides a detailed consideration of likely environmental impacts arising from the Stage 1 development based upon clearly defined design and operational parameters described in the draft Airport Plan.

-This EIS also provides a strategic level environmental assessment of the long term development of the proposed airport.
+The EIS also provides a strategic level environmental assessment of the long term development of the proposed airport.
 This approach ensures that the extent of potential impacts for the long term development (including noise exposure), are considered as part of the initial approvals process.
 Future developments would be subject to separate approval processes through master plans and major development plan requirements in the Airports Act.